jeanpbond/spring-aws-polly-service/README.md

 # Spring AWS Polly service
-Micro service who can generate an audio file from a text using the AWS Polly service :
+Small app built with Spring boot that can generate an audio file from a text using the AWS Polly service.

 Usage
 =====